Psychology

 Is it true that teenagers feel more ‘peer pressure’ than adults?

-Half Term 4 - Research Methods: investigations and handling data
+Half Term 4 - Developmental Psychology

-Half Term 5 - Criminal Psychology: what makes someone a criminal?
+Half Term 6 - Criminal Psychology: what makes someone a criminal?

 Are criminals born or made?